-Direct Numerical Simulations and Large Eddy Simulations of turbulent pipe and channel flows
+Direct Numerical Simulation and Large Eddy Simulation of Turbulent Pipe and Channel Flows

 German Aerospace Center (DLR)

 Institute of Aerodynamics and Flow Technology, Department Ground Vehicles